 James Cameron's epic Titanic tied Ben-Hur (1959) with 11 Oscar wins.

-The Wizard of Oz (Best Picture)
+The Godfather II (Best Picture)

 Francis Ford Coppola (The Godfather II, Best Director)